04. Controlling simple devices

 # ensure LED is off once we stop

-In start() we now additionally register pin 7 as an input pin this time.
+In start() we now register both lines: pin 7 as an input (the switch) and pin 8 as an output (the LED).
 We also need to read input from our Firmata device now, for which we registered fm_iport as input port.
-Every input port in Syntalos’ Python interface has a on_data property which you can assign a custom function to, to be called when new data is received.
-We assign our own on_new_firmata_data() function in this example.
+Every input port in Syntalos’ Python interface has an on_data property which you can assign a custom function to, to be called when new data is received.
+We assign our own on_new_line_reading() function in this example.

-In on_new_firmata_data(), we first check if the received data is valid (it may be None to signal that a run is being stopped right now).
-Next, we check if we have data from the right pin by checking if it is is digital and if it is the pin that we previously labelled “switch”.
-We ignore any other data (there should not be any, but just in case…).
+In on_new_line_reading(), we first check if the received data is valid (it may be None to signal that a run is being stopped right now).
+Next, we match the reading against the switch’s line ID by comparing data.line_id to switch.line_id.
+Since the input port can in principle carry readings from any line, this match is what tells us the reading came from our switch.
 Then, if we receive a True value, we command the LED to blink for half a second and log that fact in our table, otherwise we just log the fact that the switch is off.

 Upon running this project, you should see the LED flash briefly once you push the button, and see the state of the button logged in the table displayed by the Table module.